arjunkhode/JavaScript-interview-preparation/README.md

   console.log(a);//we get undefined
   ```

-  b would be accessible and defined outside the function, but a would not be defined in the global scope because it has a var prefix in the declaration
+  b would be accessible and defined outside the function, but a would not be defined in the global scope because it has a 'var' prefix in the declaration

-  If the statement had const instead of var, neither of the variables would print outside the block's scope
+  If the statement had 'const' instead of 'var', neither of the variables would print outside the block's scope

 * Use strict